BSAVA is a Company Limited by Guarantee No. 02837793 and is also a registered Charity No. 1024811.

 Prize Draw and competition rules

 All prize draws and competitions which are associated with our offers are subject to separate terms and conditions, as written at the time of the prize draw, competition or offer.
-Prize draws are not open to employees or Council Members of BSAVA.
+Prize draws are not open to employees or Board Members of BSAVA.

 Governing law and jurisdiction

 These terms and conditions are governed by English law.
 You hereby irrevocably submit to the exclusive jurisdiction of the English courts notwithstanding the jurisdiction where you are based.